-Recent wide ranging international studies have shown that societies which are more equal do better across a range of social indicators - physical and mental health, crime, social mobility, and many others.
+Recent wide ranging international studies have shown that societies which are more equal do better across a range of social indicators - physical and mental health, crime, social mobility and many others.
 This means that the relationship between tax receipts and income equality is highly significant.
 Countries with higher state involvement generally have lower levels of income inequality, suggesting that government intervention remains important in ensuring wealth is fairly distributed.

 Universalism in the provision of public services is an important driver of a more equal and cohesive society.

-Universal services are less costly to administer, avoids stigmatisation and encourage a higher participation amongst those who need them.
+Universalism is less costly to administer, avoids stigmatisation and encourages a higher participation amongst those who need them.
 But most importantly, they create a more cohesive and more equal society with greater support for redistribution.

-A more equal society welcomes diversity, which strengthen our society, leaving no place for discrimination.
-We are resolutely opposed to racism and www.unison-scotland.org.uk/scotlandsfuture
+A more equal society welcomes diversity as strengthening our society, leaving no place for discrimination.